Schrausser/The_Nuremberg_Chronicle_1493_Transcriptions/Fol_1r_Lat.md

 Arias, P. P. (2019).
 Clovis and Remigius of Reims in the Making of the Merovingian Kingdoms. *European Review of History: Revue Européenne d’histoire 26* (2): 197–218. https://doi.org/10.1080/13507486.2017.1397108.

 Baker, R. G. (2010).
-“Review of the Five Books of Moses: A Translation with Commentary, by r.
-Alter.” *Brigham Young University Studies 49* (1): 180–83. http://www.jstor.org/stable/43044772.
+Review of the Five Books of Moses: A Translation with Commentary, by r.
+Alter. *Brigham Young University Studies 49* (1): 180–83. http://www.jstor.org/stable/43044772.

 Bargrave-Weaver, D. (1959).
 The Cosmogony of Anaxagoras. *Phronesis 4* (2): 77–91. http://www.jstor.org/stable/4181652.